amaldevp/BallMerge/README.md

 This is a licensed software and is only for research purposes.
 If you use, please cite it as follows: "Parakkat AD, Ohrhallinger S, Eisemann E, Memari P. BallMerge: High-quality Fast Surface Reconstruction via Voronoi Balls.
 In Computer Graphics Forum 2024"

 The code uses CGAL and happily.h (included in the repository and is not a property of the authors), and is successfully tested on Mac and Ubuntu.
+A complete and optimized code will soon be available in CGAL.

 For license and questions, please contact adparakkat@gmail.com